dillweed/terminal_chat/readme.md

 ## Notes
 - 8-bit ANSI text decorations are used to decorate the response.
 16-bit colors may not work in all environments.
 Tweak the prompt to change color decorations.
 It's finicky.
 - Customize the system message as needed.
+- TODO: Include support for light mode. (eww.)
+This version only works with dark themes.